abdi1mo/Weather-Desktop-App/README.md

 # Weather-Desktop-App

 This is a desktop weather application that fetches current weather information using the OpenWeatherMap API.
+Developed a desktop weather application using Python and Tkinter GUI framework.
+The application utilizes the OpenWeatherMap API to gather current weather information based on the user's location.
+It provides features such as retrieving current weather data, displaying a 7-day forecast, and showing a 24-hour forecast.

 ## Getting Started